pranzoro/Huffmann-Encoding/README.md

 # Huffmann-Encoding
-Data compressing using Huffmann Encoding and
+Data Compression using Huffman's Greedy Algorithm for Encoding and Decoding